tapis-project/documentation/source/technical/jobs.rst

 Constructing the Job Submission Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In a job submission request, the values for *dtnSystemInputDir* or *dtnSystemOutputDir* may be set in order
+In a job submission request, the values for *dtnSystemInputDir* or *dtnSystemOutputDir* can be set in order
 to override the values defined by the application.
-They may be set to *!tapis_not_set* to turn off use of
-the DTN or set to an alternate path.
+They can be set to *!tapis_not_set* to turn off DTN usage or set to an alternate path.

 DTN Rules and Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is important to understand that there are certain rules and requirements involved in order to correctly
-make use of a DTN.
-These are listed here:
+Certain rules and requirements need to be observed to correctly use a DTN.

-* Rule: All file inputs or archive outputs will go through the DTN.
+* **Rule:** All file inputs or archive outputs will go through the DTN.
-* Rule: Any HOST_EVAL expressions or macro substitutions (such as *effectiveUserId*) used in *dtnSystemInputDir* or *dtnSystemOutputDir* will be evaluated in the context of the execution system.
+* **Rule:** Any HOST_EVAL expressions or macro substitutions (such as *effectiveUserId*) used in *dtnSystemInputDir* or *dtnSystemOutputDir* will be evaluated in the context of the execution system.
-* Rule: Each job should use its own *dtnSystemInputDir* or *dtnSystemOutputDir* to avoid data from different jobs being mixed, overwritten or deleted before being used.
+* **Rule:** Each job should use its own *dtnSystemInputDir* or *dtnSystemOutputDir* to avoid data from different jobs being mixed, overwritten or deleted before being used.
-* Requirement: The execution system and the DTN system must have shared storage.
+* **Requirement:** The execution system and the DTN system must have shared storage.

   * For example, there could be an NFS mount on the execution system pointing to the DTN host, or the DTN may be a Globus endpoint running on the execution host.
-  * Note that for an HPC cluster it could be that the shared storage is set up on the login nodes and not the compute nodes.
+  * Note that for an HPC cluster it could be that the shared storage is set up on login nodes and not on compute nodes.
 This case is supported since the Tapis Jobs service typically uses a login node when executing an application.

-* Requirement: Restrictions on *rootDir*
+* **Requirement:** Restrictions on *rootDir*

   * The **rootDir** for the execution system and the DTN system **must be same**.
-This will be validated by the Systems service when the execution system is created or updated.
+This is validated by the Systems service when the execution system is created or updated.
   * The **rootDir** must be part of the shared storage.
-  * The absolute path to the shared storage must be the same on both execution and DTN systems.
+  * The absolute path to the shared storage must be the same on both the execution and DTN systems.
 This is because:

-    * Rule: when the Tapis Jobs service moves data to or from the DTN system, it assumes no path translation is needed.
+    * **Rule:** When the Tapis Jobs service moves data to or from the DTN system, it assumes no path translation is needed.

-* Requirement: For any file inputs defined for the job, Tapis must support file transfers from the source system of the input to the DTN system.
+* **Requirement:** For any file inputs defined for the job, Tapis must support file transfers from the input source to the DTN system.

   * For example, if the source for the file input is a system of type GLOBUS, then the DTN must also be of type GLOBUS.

-* Requirement: Credentials must be registered for the *effectiveUserId* for each system involved.
+* **Requirement:** Credentials must be registered for the *effectiveUserId* for each system involved.
-* Requirement: For each system involved, the *effectiveUserId* for the system must have appropriate Tapis and native file system access for the paths defined.
+* **Requirement:** For each system involved, the *effectiveUserId* for the system must have appropriate Tapis and native file system access for the paths defined.

   * For the execution and DTN systems, the *effectiveUserId* must have READ/WRITE access for both *dtnSystemInputDir* and *dtnSystemOutputDir*.

 Modified Jobs Service Behavior
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When an application is run and the execution system specifies a DTN, the Jobs service will behave as follows:
+When an application runs and the execution system specifies a DTN, the Jobs service will behave as follows:

 During staging of input files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If the execution system specifies a DTN and *dtnSystemInputDir* is set:

-* the source system and path as defined in the file input is unchanged.
+* The source systems and paths defined in FileInputs are unchanged.
-* the target system for the transfer request sent to the Files service will be the DTN system from the execution system deﬁnition.
+* The target system for the transfer request sent to the Files service will be the DTN as specified in the execution system deﬁnition.
-* the target path will be *${DtnSystemInputDir}*.
+* The target path will be *${DtnSystemInputDir}*.
-* the execution system will be used to move the staged input files from *${DtnSystemInputDir}* to *${ExecSystemInputDir}*
+* The staged input files will be *moved* from *${DtnSystemInputDir}* to *${ExecSystemInputDir}* on the execution system.

-  * Note that the fully resolved absolute path to *${DtnSystemInputDir}* must be the same on both the execution system and the DTN system.
+  * Note that the fully resolved absolute path to *${DtnSystemInputDir}* must be **the same** on both the execution system and the DTN system.
 If this is not true the operation may fail.
+  * The *move* operation deletes the files from *${DtnSystemInputDir}*.

 During archiving of output files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If the execution system specifies a DTN and *dtnSystemOutputDir* is set:

-* the execution system will be used to move any generated output files from *${ExecSystemOutputDir}* to *${DtnSystemOutputDir}*
+* The output files generated on the execution system are *moved* from *${ExecSystemOutputDir}* to *${DtnSystemOutputDir}*

-  * Note that the fully resolved absolute path to *${DtnSystemOutputDir}* must be the same on both the execution system and the DTN system.
+  * Note that the fully resolved absolute path to *${DtnSystemOutputDir}* must be **the same** on both the execution system and the DTN system.
 If this is not true the operation may fail.
+  * The *move* operation deletes the files from *${ExecSystemOutputDir}*.

-* the source system for the transfer request sent to the Files service will be the DTN system from the execution system deﬁnition.
+* The source system for the transfer request sent to the Files service will be the DTN as specified in the execution system deﬁnition.
-* the source path will be ${DtnOutputDir}.
+* The source path will be *${DtnSystemOutputDir}*.
-* the target system and path as defined in the file input is unchanged.
+* The target system and path as defined in the archive definition is unchanged.

 Example DTN Configuration and Usage